datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 RIA store, and (let others) publish and pull updates.
-In the case of large, institute-wide datasets, a RIA store (or multiple RIA stores) can serve as a central storage location that enables fine-grained data access to everyone who needs it, and as a storage and back-up location for all analyses datasets.
+In the case of large, institute-wide datasets, a RIA store (or multiple RIA stores) can serve as a central storage location that enables fine-grained data access to everyone who needs it, and as a storage and back-up location for all analysis datasets.
 Beyond constituting central storage locations, RIA stores also ease dataset maintenance and queries:
 If all datasets of an institute are kept in a single RIA store, questions such